 As I continue to learn more, it’s becoming clearer that I’m going to need a mentor who can show me, not just tell me, the design process.
 Unlike many other artistic mediums, this one involves another living thing, which requires more attention, care, and respect.

-This experience is reminding me that we all have a story to tell, and that we each have unique characteristics that can be accentuated by designing a life that is aligned with our inner truth–our luminessence, or our authentic self.
+This experience is reminding me that we all have a story to tell, and that we each have unique characteristics that can be accentuated by designing a life that is aligned with our inner truth – our luminessence, or authentic self.

-Does the shape of your life mirror your inner truth?
+Does the shape of your life reflect your inner truth?